 Few words about self !!

-My present research activities are aimed at mathematical modeling and estimation of cerebral blood flow in stroke and brain tumours using Magnetic Resonance Imaging.
-These studies will allow better understanding of stroke physiology and would improvise clinical measures for diagnostic and therapeutic planning.
+My present research activities are aimed at mathematical modeling and estimation of cerebral haemodynamics in stroke and brain tumours using Magnetic Resonance Imaging.
+I am also currently involved with universities in India understanding the role of mobile healthcare in developing countries and designing studies to facilitate optimal use of mobile based telecommunication for healthcare delivery.

 Few more words